muctadir/lama/paper/paper.md

 - **Data access and privacy:** Qualitative researches often process sensitive data, such as legally protected information, private information of individuals.
 With rising privacy concerns, increasing number of research organizations are requiring specialized approval for working with such data.
 For example, at Eindhoven University of Technology it is mandatory, among other information, to specify which individuals can have access to the research data.
 With commercial tools, controlling the access of the research data or the storage location are often unavailable.

 - **Complex collaboration workflow:** Collaborative labelling or coding is an established method for reducing bias during qualitative analysis [@APracticalGuidetoCollaborativeQualitativeDataAnalysis].
-Although commercial tools provide this feature in various forms, they often follow a complex workflow specially in case of disagreements or conflicts in labelling.
+While commercial tools provide this feature in various forms, the process for resolving conflicting labels is often complicated.

 Based on these points we developed LaMa, which is a web application intended to support the thematic analysis and is built based on an existing application called the Labeling Machine [@labeling_machine], which is forked from the an earlier Labeling Machine [@labeling_machine_orig].
 Its key features are described in the following section.

 # Key features

-LaMa in its core functionality is similar to comparable labelling tools for qualitative analysis, however a number of key features ensure greater consensus & collaboration between users and provide additional insight.
+LaMa in its core functionality is similar to comparable labelling tools for qualitative analysis, however a number of key features ensure greater consensus & collaboration among users and control over research data.

 - **Open-source and locally deployable:** LaMa is open-source and can be deployed locally under organizational infrastructure preventing outside access while allowing collaborative labelling by researchers from an organization.
 This can benefit from security measures already in place at an organizational level, allow more control over research data, and reduce the possibility of data leakage.
 Furthermore, due to its open-source nature, the tool can be adapted based on specialized needs.